Mosquito Control Begins At Home

 Places in Your Yard Could be Breeding the Tiger Mosquito

 Keep grass short and brush cut back to limit areas where adult mosquitoes can rest.
 Stock ornamental ponds with fish that will eat mosquito larvae.
-For more information, please call the City of Bowie at 301-809-2336 or the Maryland Department of Agriculture at 301-422-5080.
+For more information, please call the Maryland Department of Agriculture at 301-422-5080 or to report standing water or drainage issues on City maintained properties call (301) 809-2344.

 Spraying Your Yard

-If you choose to spray your yard for the Asian Tiger Mosquito, you need to purchase the correct pesticide from a hardware store or a professional pest control agency.
+If you choose to regularly spray your yard for the Asian Tiger Mosquito, you need to purchase the correct pesticide from a hardware store or a professional pest control agency.
 Make sure that what you choose is labeled for the treatment of mosquitoes.

 There are many different brand names that will work.
 Some of the active ingredients to look for on the label which work well against Asian Tigers are Resmethrin, Permethrin, and Pyrethrin, - these are just suggestions, there are others that will work.
 Adult Asian Tigers spend most of the time resting in bushes, ivy, tall grass, under decks, and in other shady, sheltered areas.
 Concentrate treatment in these areas.
 Although they are active all day, Asian Tigers seem to be most active around dusk, therefore, this is the best time to treat.